Dedication

 Equally, everyone has the right to defend human rights and enjoy a full life, without sacrificing livelihoods, health or happiness.
 Everyone has the right to stand up, to speak out and to defend human rights.

-But their voices, their strength, and their stories will remain a source of inspiration.
+Their voices, their strength, and their stories remain a source of inspiration.
 They are a reminder, to all of us, to continue to do the work we love with passion, and with hope.

 They remind us, too, to take the time to cherish and protect our own bodies, hearts and families with exactly the same passion that we give to others.